petr-tik/income_calc/progress_report.md

 ## 07/11

 Been crazy busy, but coming back to it.
-Craig (@cratuki) suggested using a python script for initial stock quote download.
+[Craig](https://github.com/cratuki) suggested using a python script for initial stock quote download.
 It's easier to write in a higher level language using libs like requests, than open sockets in C.